tpawl/LiTE/README.md

 Description
 -----------

 **LiTE** is an ad hoc Template Engine especially suited for Backends.
 It´s native, because it uses PHP as its Template Language and needs no compiling of templates.
-It supports Template-variables and View-helpers.
+It supports Template variables and View-helpers.

 Requirements
 ------------